mtlynch/mtlynch.io/_posts/2019-12-20-digitizing-vhs-tapes.md

 ## The result

 There are .
 It's 513 separate clips.
-Each clip shows the date, which tape it came from.
+Each clip shows the title, a description, the recording date, which tape it came from, who's in it, a description of what's going on, and how old everyone is at the time of the recording.

+TODO: Show screenshot

+My only costs are for storage.
+Web hosting is free through an ephemeral Heroku instance that spins up on demand.

 ## Accepting this quest